GoogleChrome/web.dev/src/site/content/en/fast/image-cdns/index.md

 Self-managed CDNs can be a good choice for sites with engineering staff who are comfortable maintaining their own infrastructure.

+[Imgproxy](https://imgproxy.net/) Opensource image resizing server written in go and optimized for speed, it provides an easy deployment option with officially supported Docker Images.
+The documentation is clear and concise on setup and how to use URL params to manipulate images.
+It is a good option for self-managed image CDNs.
+See [Installation Instructions](https://github.com/imgproxy/imgproxy/blob/master/docs/installation.md)

-[Thumbor](https://github.com/thumbor/thumbor) is the only self-managed image CDN available today.
-While it is open-source and free to use, it generally has fewer features than most commercial CDNs, and its documentation is somewhat limited.
+[Thumbor](https://github.com/thumbor/thumbor) While it is open-source and free to use, it generally has fewer features than most commercial CDNs, and its documentation is somewhat limited.
 [Wikipedia](https://wikitech.wikimedia.org/wiki/Thumbor), [Square](https://medium.com/square-corner-blog/dynamic-images-with-thumbor-a430a1cfcd87), and [99designs](https://99designs.com/tech-blog/blog/2013/07/01/thumbnailing-with-thumbor/) are three sites that use Thumbor.
 See the [How to install the Thumbor image CDN](/install-thumbor) post for instructions on setting it up.

 ### Third-party image CDNs